Jonathan & Edith Hunnisett of Eastbourne

 - Ella lived for a while in Ballast Cottage with her grandparents, William and Sarah Ann.
 This was probably during the First World War.
 She also remembered visiting her great grandmother, Naomi Elphick, in Friday Street.
 In 1932 she married Jack (William John Lewis), a sailor who served on the royal yacht and they had four children; Mary (1934), Violet (1936), Jacqueline (1946) and Barry (1948).
 They continued to live in the family home at 76 Channel View Road.
 After Jack retired they moved to Gosport, but after he died Ella moved back to Eastbourne where she died of a heart attack, on 11 June 1991.

 - Dot married John William 'Jack' Young, a fireman in London, in 1936 and they had three sons John (1937), Robert (1940) and Colin (1946).
 It was while visiting Dot and Jack in Wimbledon that Sydney first met his future wife, one of the two daughters of another fireman.
-Dot died in Calne, Wiltshire, in March 1991.
+Dot died in Calne, Wiltshire, in February 1991 and Jack in 1995.

 - Sydney was an electrician, married Winifred Winchester, and lived in Eastbourne (see Sydney & Winifred Hunnisett).